 So what does this all have to do with Sochi?
 Why not just host the Olympics in Grozny?
 For starters, the Chechens, Ingushetians, Dagestanis, and other quarreling folk in and around Grozny aren’t necessarily convinced they’re finished fighting: The region has been home to a low-level insurgency since the end of all major combat.

 Putin's new and improved Grozny.
 Photo via

 Sochi is on the other side of the Caucasus.
 In bringing the world’s attention to Sochi and pouring huge amounts of money into making the city a showcase, Putin essentially is declaring that he has won the Caucasus.
-Imagine if instead of putting up a “Mission Accomplished” banner, George W. Bush proved that the US had won in Iraq by holding the Super Bowl in neighboring Kuwait.
+Imagine if instead of putting up a “Mission Accomplished” banner, George W. Bush proved that the US had won in Iraq by holding the Super Bowl in neighbouring Kuwait.

 Putin has personally guaranteed the safety of the Olympics because it is very much his pet project, and if the Games are a success, he’ll have validation for his other pet project: returning Russia to autocratic rule under a strong, central figure not entirely unlike the Tsars.
 But Islamist Chechens and their allies have an ax to grind about Russian brutality, and what they perceive as the occupation of Chechen lands, so they may attempt to attack the Games.
 And so, while Putin may have won the Caucasus, it remains to be seen whether he'll win the Olympics.